Prayer Requests

 About a year ago a midwestern friend asked people to pray for rain.
 I thought, if god exists he should make it rain there.
 It did!
 In fact, I think they’re having problems with floods now.
 Apparently, sometimes folks need to tell him when to stop.
 I also tend to pray when I’m upset.
 I’ve invoked deities with things like god damn it (or dad gum it), Jesus Christ (or the family version of Jesus, Mary, and Joseph), Oh, God!, good god (or good grief), god help you, god only knows, bless her (or his) heart, and so on.

 My last in earnest prayer was reciting part of Mark 9:24, I believe, help my unbelief, which is an alleged quote said by a father during a scene in which Jesus performed an exorcism on the man’s son.
-That prayer was eight or nine years ago as I was dealing with doubts about religion and god.
+That prayer was more than ten years ago as I was dealing with doubts about religion and god.

 Roughly five years later I openly embraced my own atheism.
 My only prayers since might be called sarcastic blasphemy by some.
 I do not seriously pray.
 I would not pray if I ever came to believe in some god.
 I do not say amen after someone else prays, but I do (for now) sit or stand quietly while they pray or say some form of grace or meal blessing.
 I’m not sure how much longer I will cooperate with the holding of hands since I see that as me participating in the act of prayer.